Code-Institute-Submissions/Drum-o-Mania/README.md

 ---
 ### Testing

+- I have tested that this website is responsive, looks good and works as intended on the different standard screen sizes, using the devtools device toolbar in Google Chrome.

+- I have confirmed that the navigation bar is fully functional, hovering over the link changes the color, staying on a specific page activates an underline of that link, and the links direct you to the correct page.

 ### Validator Testing
 - HTML
     - No errors were found when passing through the official W3C Validator